-- Aim to develop and accelerate enterprises, supply chains, and markets for CLC crops and cropping systems in the early stage of commercial development in Minnesota. - Not start until the grant contract is signed by all parties and has reached its start date. - Be completed by June 30, 2025 - Be conducted by an organization in Minnesota and limited to one (1) grant per organization.
+- Aim to develop and accelerate enterprises, supply chains, and markets for CLC crops and cropping systems in the early stage of commercial development in Minnesota. - Not start until the grant contract is signed by all parties and has reached its start date. - Be completed by June 30, 2025, or June 30, 2026, depending on funding source. - Be conducted by an organization in Minnesota and limited to one (1) grant per organization for this RFP.